shyanyong/tp/docs/UserGuide.md

 # BayMeds v.2103 User Guide

+## Welcome to the BayMeds User Guide!

+This guide provides step-by-step documentation on BayMeds' features and commonly encountered errors.
+In addition, the [quick start guide](#quick-start) shows you how to get started in a matter of minutes!

 ### What is BayMeds?

 BayMeds v.2103 (a.k.a BayMeds) is your go-to prescription management solution, catering to chronically ill patients or caregivers seeking a streamlined and effective way to track prescriptions.
 Ideal for those with busy lives and complex medication regimens, BayMeds offer reminders for staying on top of prescription schedules and provides a platform to track prescription consumptions.
 With a focus on user-friendliness, BayMeds aims to promote medication adherence and reduce misusage.